-South Africa did retain some vehicles for its own use and although there were plans to develop a Mk VI version, it did not progress very far and the programme was canceled.
+South Africa did retain some vehicles for its own use and although there were plans to develop a Mk VI version, it did not progress very far and the program was canceled.
 The planned Mk VII and Mk VIII variants did not go beyond the prototype stages and they too were canceled.

 After the war, the Mk IV Marmon-Herrington armored cars were sold to overseas armies, including the Greek Cypriot National Guard, but with the original Ford V-8 engines replaced by Perkins six-cylinder diesel engines.

 Examples of the Mk IV are rare due to the limited numbers built but occasionally they do come up for sale to private buyers.
 One recently offered for sale was in reasonable condition but still requiring some refurbishment had a price tag of £10,000 GBP.